List of Twin Star Exorcists characters: Former Members

-He is a muscular exorcist who has faith in strength that cannot be left unused.
+He is a muscular exorcist who believes in strength that should not go unused.
 His title is "Kōchin".
-His earth elements allow him to uproar structures made out of the environment to attack his enemies.
-He has a short-standard wife and nine children.
-His schoolmates, Arima, Arata, and Seigen made a formidable quest for leading a squad of fifty against Chikura, the previous eighth nurse-like Basara, that posed a centuries-old threat.
-He is mortally wounded in a battle against Gabura and has Shizuru inherit his title before passing away.
+His earth-based abilities allow him to raise structures out of the environment to attack his enemies.
+He has a short-statured wife and nine children.
+Along with his schoolmates Arima, Arata, and Seigen, he led a squad of fifty against Chikura, the previous eighth, nurse-like Basara, which posed a centuries-old threat.
+He was mortally wounded in a battle against Gabura and passed his title to Shizuru before dying.